KarlMaoChina/PrognogicNet/readme.md

-# `train_2d_xy_seg_aug_simp.py`
+# `Project-ProgNos`

-This script is used for training a 2D segmentation model with data augmentation.
+This script is used for training a 2D classification model with data augmentation.
 It uses the MONAI framework and PyTorch for the implementation.
+This is a project for jiaxing no 1 hospital.

 ## Dependencies